shionhonda/hippocampus-garden/content/blog/pandas_loc/index.md

 Let's find the differences using a simple example!

 ## Load Example Data
 In this post, I use the iris dataset in the scikit-learn.
-The snippets in this post are supposed to be executed on Jupyter Notebook, Colaboratory and stuff.
+The snippets in this post are supposed to be executed on Jupyter Notebook, Colaboratory, and stuff.

 ```python
 import pandas as pd